 - Vajra Throne Style Pagoda 金剛寶座式塔

 Of these, the first is the classical Indian stūpa, whose round body appears as if a begging bowl has been overturned.
-The next two have the iconic pagoda profile of a multistory tower accentuated by jutting eaves, with the distinction that latter is not a true multistory structure because it cannot be ascended via an internal stairway.
-The fourth type consists of just a single story while the fifth type is a later evolution of the Indic style, with a smaller circumference of the dome element.
-The last type, the Vajra Throne Style Pagoda, is a stylized version of the Mahābodhi Temple constructed at the site of where the Buddha was enlightened in Bodh Gāya, India.
+The next two have the iconic pagoda profile of a multistory tower accentuated by jutting eaves.
+The distinction is that the latter is not a true multistory structure because it cannot be ascended via an internal stairway.
+The fourth type consists of just a single story, while the fifth type is a later evolution of the Indic style, with a elevated and smaller circumference of the dome element.
+The last type, the Vajra Throne Style Pagoda, is a stylized version of the Mahābodhi Temple constructed on the site of Buddha’s enlightenment (i.e the Vajra seat or throne) in Bodh Gāya, India.
 This post will focus on this last type of pagoda which is arguably the most distinctive of the six types noted above, being comprised of five spires atop a square foundation.

 This last site is also called the Temple of the Five Pagodas 五塔寺 due to the appearance of the Mahābodhi Temple-inspired building which incorporates five pagodas into its architecture.
 The Chinese pagoda is named the Vajra Throne Pagoda 金剛寶座塔 after the traditional site where the Buddha was enlightened under the Bodhi Tree in Bodh Gāya, called the vajrāsana (Vajra Throne).
 Construction of the pagoda at Zhenjue Temple began during the reign of the Ming Emperor Yongle (r.1402-24) when a Buddhist monk named *Paṇḍita [?] 班迪達 from the “Western Regions” donated five Buddhist statues which the emperor instructed were to be housed in a special structure.
 He ordered that a pagoda be built that matched the architectural plans of the building found at the site of the vajrāsana.
 A horizontal plaque above the main entrance still reads “Imperially Constructed Vajra Throne Pagoda” 敕建金剛寶座塔.
 The pagoda was renovated during the Qing Dynasty, but is believed to retain some of the original structural elements.
 The square base of the Vajra Throne Pagoda is approximately 19 meters by 16 meters, and is about 8 meters high.
 This functions as a pedestal for five pagoda structures, each for one of the donated statues, of which the tallest central pagoda adds another 10 meters to the total height.
 These individual pagodas are each of the square, multi-eaved type.
 In addition a round terrace is placed in the center front, covering the top of a stairway that grants access to the top of the structure.